nplan/gym-line-follower/README.md

  ### LineFollower-v0
  Line follower is placed at the beginning of a closed loop track.
 The objective is to follow the track as quickly and accurately as possible.
 Progress is measured in percent of track driven.
-Episode finishes when the track is completed (whole loop driven), the follower gets to far from the track or when the follower goes to far from the last progress point in the wrong direction.
+Episode finishes when the track is completed (whole loop driven), when the follower gets to far from the track or when the follower moves in the wrong track direction for some distance.

  **Randomization:**
- Line track is generated randomly at the start of each episode and the starting angle of follower bot relative to the track is sampled from interval *(-0.2, 0.2) rad*.
+ Line track is generated randomly at the start of each episode and the starting angle of follower bot relative to the track direction is sampled from interval *(-0.2, 0.2) rad*.
  Other parameters are fixed and are specified in files ```bot_config.json``` and ```follower_bot.urdf```.

  **Observation Space:**